New to Saint Agnes? Welcome!

 - Monthly Coffee & Donuts – Once a month during the school year, an organization or ministry from Saint Agnes hosts Coffee & Donuts in the Parish Hall following the 9:00 a.m. and 10:30 a.m.
 Sunday morning masses.

 - Lenten Soup Suppers and Fish Frys are fun, family-style gatherings where people chat over dinner.

-- The Parish Picnic in September is held in the school parking lot with bouncy houses, a beer truck, ice cream truck and parish provided BBQ for all parishioners to enjoy.
+- The Parish Picnic on September 15, 2019 is held at the Knights of Columbus, Columbus Club House on Little Falls Road in Arington.
+There will be bouncy houses, a beer truck, ice cream truck and parish provided BBQ for all parishioners to enjoy.